Marine life: Marine protists

 Protists are eukaryotes that cannot be classified as plants, fungi or animals.
 They are usually single-celled and microscopic.
 Life originated as single-celled prokaryotes (bacteria and archaea) and later evolved into more complex eukaryotes.
 Eukaryotes are the more developed life forms known as plants, animals, fungi and protists.
 The term protist came into use historically as a term of convenience for eukaryotes that cannot be strictly classified as plants, animals or fungi.
 They are not a part of modern cladistics, because they are paraphyletic (lacking a common ancestor).
 Protists can be broadly divided into four groups depending on whether their nutrition is plant-like, animal-like, fungus-like, or a mixture of these.

-Protists are highly diverse organisms currently organised into 18 phyla, but are not easy to classify.
+Protists are highly diverse organisms currently organized into 18 phyla, but are not easy to classify.
 Studies have shown high protist diversity exists in oceans, deep sea-vents and river sediments, suggesting a large number of eukaryotic microbial communities have yet to be discovered.
-There has been little research on mixotrophic protists, but recent studies in marine environments found mixotrophic protests contribute a significant part of the protist biomass.
+Recent studies in marine environments found mixotrophic protests contribute a significant part of the protist biomass.

-In contrast to the cells of prokaryotes, the cells of eukaryotes are highly organised.
+In contrast to the cells of prokaryotes, the cells of eukaryotes are highly organized.
 Plants, animals and fungi are usually multi-celled and are typically macroscopic.
 Most protists are single-celled and microscopic.
 But there are exceptions.
 Some single-celled marine protists are macroscopic.
 Some marine slime molds have unique life cycles that involve switching between unicellular, colonial, and multicellular forms.
 Other marine protist are neither single-celled nor microscopic, such as seaweed.

 Protists have been described as a taxonomic grab bag where anything that doesn't fit into one of the main biological kingdoms can be placed.
 Some modern authors prefer to exclude multicellular organisms from the traditional definition of a protist, restricting protists to unicellular organisms.
 This more constrained definition excludes seaweeds and slime molds.

 Marine microanimals

 As juveniles, animals develop from microscopic stages, which can include spores, eggs and larvae.
 At least one microscopic animal group, the parasitic cnidarian Myxozoa, is unicellular in its adult form, and includes marine species.
 Other adult marine microanimals are multicellular.
 Microscopic adult arthropods are more commonly found inland in freshwater, but there are marine species as well.
 Microscopic adult marine crustaceans include some copepods, cladocera and tardigrades (water bears).
-Some marine nematodes and rotifers are also too small to be recognised with the naked eye, as are many loricifera, including the recently discovered anaerobic species that spend their lives in an anoxic environment.
+Some marine nematodes and rotifers are also too small to be recognized with the naked eye, as are many loricifera, including the recently discovered anaerobic species that spend their lives in an anoxic environment.
 Copepods contribute more to the secondary productivity and carbon sink of the world oceans than any other group of organisms.
 While mites are not normally thought of as marine organisms, most species of the family Halacaridae live in the sea.